 Yes, we provide online orientations to students who do not live near the College, and/or are taking online courses.
 Our online orientation is currently being revised.
+Currently we use Moodle for our online orientation.
 The San Mateo County Community College District has contracted with COMEVO to develop a new online version of our online orientation.
 COMEVO is an interactive 24/7 online orientation in which students will be able to demonstrate what they have learned through a quiz following each session.
 We have an internal team working on revising the COMEVO orientation this year.
 We plan on the use of the new online orientation in the Spring 2016 to students who request it.